Banuba/ve-sdk-react-native-integration-sample/README.md

 ### iOS
 1. Install Cocoa Pods dependencies.
 Run ```cd ios``` and ```pod install``` in terminal.
-2. Set Banuba token in [VideoEditorModule initializer](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/main/ios/VideoEditorModule.swift#L186).
+2. Set Banuba license token [within the app](https://github.com/Banuba/ve-sdk-react-native-integration-sample/blob/master/ios/AppDelegate.swift#20).
 3. Click on ```ios/vesdkreactnativeintegrationsample.xcworkspace```.
 Open **Signing & Capabilities** tab in Target settings and select your Development Team.
 4. Run command ```npm run ios``` in terminal to launch the sample on simulator ```iPhone 11``` or choose device or specific simulator in XCode to launch the sample.
 5. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate Video Editor SDK into your React Native Expo project.